PackeTsar/freeztp/README.md

 - *Custom Logging*: There are new logging functions available:
   - Logging of merged configs to the main log file can be enabled or disabled using `ztp set logging merged-config-to-mainlog (enable|disable)`
   - You can enable logging of merged configs to a custom filename/path using `ztp set logging merged-config-to-custom-file '<filepath>'`
     - This filepath can be dynamically generated using the Jinja2 format.
-And example of this is `ztp set logging merged-config-to-custom-file '/etc/ztp/merged-logs/{{ temp_id }}'`
+And example of this is `ztp set logging merged-config-to-custom-file '/etc/ztp/merged-logs/{{ temp_id }}'`.
+You can also use the variables in the folder names and ZTP will create the appropriate directories.
       - Several variables are available to the Jinja2 filepath merge including the below
         - All variables pulled from the matched keystore
         - `keystore_id` - The matched keystore ID variable